dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [DAG-rider](https://arxiv.org/abs/2102.08325), and
 [Bullshark](https://arxiv.org/abs/2201.05677").

-This post is organized as follows:
+If you are like me, you might feel that all the above solutions are a bit overdone, since a DAG already solves ninety percent of the BFT Consensus problem by supporting reliable, causally ordered broadcast.
+In this post, I will provide a simple -- quite possibly the simplest -- and the most efficient DAG-riding BFT Consensus solution, **Fin**, for the partial synchrony model.
+In Fin, views consists of a proposal followed by 2F+1 votes to commit, the most straight-forward protocol you can imagine.
+Both proposals and votes are cast by parties simply by setting a single value inside messages.
+Importantly and uniquely, Fin does not put Consensus in the critical path of DAG Trans transmissions, thus operates without hampering DAG growth whatsoever.

 * The first section, [**DAG Trans**](#DAG-Trans),
 explains the notion of a reliable, causal broadcast transport that shares a DAG among parties.

 * The second section, [**Fin**](#FIN),
-demonstrates the utility of DAG Trans through **Fin, quite possibly the simplest and the most efficient novel DAG-riding BFT Consensus solution for the partial synchrony model**, which the research team at @Chainlink Labs will be developing.
+demonstrates the utility of DAG Trans through **Fin**, a one-phase BFT, non-blocking DAG-riding protocol for the partial synchrony model.

 * The third section, [**DAG-riding**](#DAG-Riding),
-contains notes on BFT Consensus solutions that build on DAG Trans.
+contains comparison notes on DAG-based BFT Consensus solutions.

-* Further reading materials are listed in [**DAG-Based BFT Consensus Reading list**](#DAG-Reading).
+* Further reading materials are listed in [**DAG-based BFT Consensus Reading list**](#DAG-Reading).

 <span id="DAG-Trans"> </span>